KingImereda/Performance-Analysis-Report/README.md

 ### Data Model
 Create a Data Model View, by connecting the Primary keys in our respective Dimension tables(Date, Account, Product) to the corresponding Foreign Keys in the Sales Fact table.

+### Visualization.
+Formatting and Conditional Formatting of charts/visuals to create a dynamic and interactive dashboard.

 ### Results And Findings: